-With one of our customers who normally did not inspect web slings because they felt they "never last long enough for an annual inspection,” we did a sample inspection of some of their web slings.
+With one of our customers who normally did not inspect web slings because they felt they “never last long enough for a periodic inspection,” we did a sample inspection of some of their web slings.
 We traced the serial numbers with our inspection records and found that some of the web slings had been in regular use for 3 years without any inspection documentation—a clear non-conformance of the B30.9 standard.

 3. Failure to Inspect Below-the-Hook Devices

 What we see:

 End users conduct periodic sling inspections but don’t inspect their spreader beams, lifting beams, coil hooks, or other below-the-hook lifting devices.

 - “We didn’t realize you had to inspect lifting beams…”